marketlandscape/marketlandscape.github.io/scale/index.md

 Within this structure, each zone spans five positions, which indicate how mature the current environment is.
 Early values reflect entry into a zone, mid-zone values typically capture consolidation or digestion where conditions persist without directional progress, and later values signal increasing proximity to a transition into the next zone.

-For Bitcoin, the same structural scale is used, though the upper-zone labels are framed differently to reflect its distinct role.
-Instead of reduce and exit, the later stages emphasise conviction and HODL, aligning with the never sell your Bitcoin long-term holding principle across cycles.
+For Bitcoin, the same structural scale is applied, with upper-zone labels adjusted to reflect its distinct long-term role.
+Rather than emphasising reduction or exit, later stages describe sustained conviction and long-term holding, indicating environments where structural ownership has historically been maintained under elevated volatility, with an expectation of significant short-term drawdowns.
+These labels describe positioning tendencies under specific market regimes, not prescriptive holding behaviour.